 When prospective adoptive parents residing in New Jersey locate a birth mother who also resides in New Jersey, they may agree on a direct transfer of the child to the adoptive parents.
 This is called private placement adoption, independent adoption, or direct domestic adoption.
 An adoption agency must still be involved, but only for oversight of the placement after the child is already residing in the adoptive home.
 Adoptive parents pursuing this route can expedite the process by choosing an approved New Jersey agency to conduct a home study as early as possible.
 They must also be very careful to commit to paying only for legally permissible expenses, such as the birth mother’s pre-natal and general medical expenses.
 An adoption attorney can provide further guidance.

 In a direct private placement, the birth parents can sign surrender documents at any time following the child’s birth, but the surrender will remain revocable until the court terminates the birth parents’ parental rights or the birth parent voluntarily surrenders those rights in court.
 Within 45 days of receiving the child, the adoptive parents must file the complaint for adoption in their county of residence, or, if the child is less than three months old, in the child’s county of birth.
 The court will schedule a preliminary hearing for termination of the birth parents’ rights between two and three months after the complaint is filed, and a final hearing about six months later.
 During the interim period, an approved agency will conduct post-placement home visits.

 The laws governing private adoption in New Jersey are complex.
 To protect yourself and your new family, it is essential to consult early in the process with an attorney who has experience and knowledge regarding adoption.
 Our New Jersey family law attorneys can help at any stage.
-Schedule your free consultation today.
+Schedule an initial consultation today.
 Secure your family’s future.
 Call us today: 888-888-0919.